liqd/adhocracy-plus/README.md

 # adhocracy+

+The project's [technical documentation] (https://liqd.github.io/adhocracy-plus/) currently is in progress.
+You are welcome to provide feedback by creating a GitHub issue..
 [adhocracy.plus](https://adhocracy.plus/) is a free Open-Source participation platform maintained and primarily developed by Liquid Democracy e.V..
 It is based on [adhocracy 4](https://github.com/liqd/adhocracy4) and [Django](https://github.com/django/django).

 ![Build Status](https://github.com/liqd/adhocracy-plus/actions/workflows/django.yml/badge.svg)